vbrown608/jekyll-portfolio/_projects/npx.md

   filename: npx
   alt: Cartoon illustration of a playwright
 description: Subscription-based payment processing for a new script recommendation and discovery engine.
+sidebar:
+  -
+    filename: npx-home-normal
+    alt: A screenshot of the New Play Exchange homepage show the tagline "Flipping the script on how new plays get shared and discovered" and three types of accounts users can create
+bottom:
+  -
+    filename: npx-signup-normal
+    alt: A screenshot of the New Play Exchange signup page with the heading "Set up your profile" at desktop width -
+    filename: npx-signup-narrow
+    alt: A screenshot of the New Play Exchange signup page with the heading "Set up your profile" at narrow width -
+    filename: npx-signup-mobile
+    alt: A screenshot of the New Play Exchange signup page with the heading "Set up your profile" at mobile width
 ---

 The New Play Exchange is a script discovery and recommendation engine for the new play sector.
 I worked on the New Play Exchange as a developer and candidate worker-owner at Quilted.